 Latin America

-Political prisoners in Venezuela: "My husband has pancreatic cancer and is still in jail"
+Political prisoners in Venezuela: "My husband has pancreatic cancer and is still behind bars"

-Human rights associations denounce that the amnesty law approved by the National Assembly has remained a dead letter
+Human rights associations denounce that the amnesty law approved by the National Assembly has remained in wet paper

 Eglis Manaure shows a portrait of her husband, Enrique Parada, who remains in Venezuelan prison despite suffering from pancreatic cancer